RickofManc/the-coffee-collective/README.md

 * One user can add many reviews to one product

-The Contact Model (within the Company All) does not have a relationship with the other apps, however I have included for awareness towards future development.
+The Contact Model (within the Company App) does not have a relationship with the other apps, however I have included for awareness towards future development.

 <p align="center">